 Months of entry

 Have you always wanted to discover what it is that makes people tick?
 Have you got questions about human behaviour that have not yet been tackled?
-Whether you are driven by scientific curiosity or are intrigued by the potential for more accurate diagnosis and more effective interventions in health or education, this Research Master’s in Behavioural Science is for you.ne option is to deepen your knowledge and improve your research skills by joining our two-year research Master's programme in Behavioural Science (MSc BS).
+Whether you are driven by scientific curiosity or are intrigued by the potential for more accurate diagnosis and more effective interventions in health or education, this Research Master’s in Behavioural Science is for you.

-At Radboud University, we believe that a multidisciplinary approach is needed to get the best understanding of human behaviour.
+The research Master's programme in Behavioural Science focuses on a multidisciplinary approach to understanding human behaviour.
 We combine knowledge and research methods from the fields of psychology, educational sciences and communication science.
-These disciplines are not taught separately but instead are brought together in most of our courses, making our approach unique.
+These disciplines are not taught separately but instead are brought together in most of our courses.

 Fees and funding